-Students graduated from the Master's programme in Ecology and the Environment have achieved the individual and professional skills and attitudes which are demanded to be able to critically and systematically integrate knowledge and to analyze, judge and handle complex issues even with limited information.
-The graduates shall also be aware of and take responsibility for their own parts in work or post graduate studies concerning ethics in work, responsibility and reliability.
-Students from the programme shall be able to make relevant judgements regarding scientific, social and ethical aspects.
+Students graduated from the Master's programme in Applied Ethology and Animal Biology have achieved the individual and professional skills and attitudes which are demanded for being able to critically and systematically integrate knowledge and to analyze, judge and handle complex issues even with limited information.
+The graduates shall also be aware of and take responsibility for their own work or post graduate studies with respect to work ethics, responsibility and reliability.
+The graduates from the programme shall be able to make relevant judgements regarding scientifical, social and ethical aspects of their professional areas.

 Interpersonal skills: Teamwork and communication

-Students graduated from the Master's programme in Ecology and the Environment shall be able to collaborate with other people.
-This requires the ability to actively participate in a project with clear roles, tasks and responsibilities.
-The graduates can also initiate, plan, lead and evaulate large projects.
-The students shall have good skills in written and oral communication.
-The students can present information, problems and solutions in a structured way with relevant techniques, in English or in the native language, to different target groups.
+Students graduated from the Master's programme in Applied Ethology and Animal Biology shall be able to collaborate with other people.
+This requires the ability of active participation in a project with clear roles and well defined responsibilities and tasks.
+The graduates can also initiate, plan, lead and evaluate large projects.
+The graduates shall have good skills in written and oral communication.
+The graduates can present information, problems and solutions in a structured way with relevant techniques both written and orally, in different languages (preferably Swedish and English) to different target groups.

-Conceiving, designing, implementing and operating scientific projects in the enterprise and social context
+Conceiving, designing, implementing and operating scientific projects in an organisational and social context

-Students graduated from the Master's programme in Ecology and the Environment shall have knowledge about the natural scientist and the role of natural science in society, both from a historical and a current perspective.
-The graduates shall also understand the social and economic conditions in this field and in the related research area.
-They shall be competent in initiating, working in and leading advanced development projects with established methods.
+Students graduated from the Master's programme in Applied Ethology and Animal Biology shall have knowledge about the natural scientist and the natural science in the society both from a historical and a contemporary perspective.
+The graduates shall also have an understanding of social and economic conditions in the related area and related research area.
+They shall be competent in initiating, working in and leading advanced development projects with accepted methods.
 The graduates shall also have skills in planning, implementing and presenting their work.
-The graduates will have an understanding of how research results can be transformed into industrial use and commercial business.
+The graduates have a comprehension of how research results can be transformed into industrial use and commercial business.